CareHub

 Once I was happy with my initial wireframes I then decided to put my sketched into Figma and refined those initial concepts into a more structured and interactive format.
 Building on the early sketches, this stage focused on improving layout consistency, navigation, and overall user flow.
 These wireframes allowed for clearer visualisation of the app’s functionality and provided a foundation for usability testing and further iteration before progressing to high-fidelity designs.

-I created a low-fidelity prototype to demonstrate the basic user flow and core functionality of the app.
+I created a prototype to demonstrate the basic user flow and core functionality of the app.
 At this stage, the focus was on simulating key interactions and navigation paths, allowing for early testing before incorporating it into the final design.

 Usability Study